Colebrook, New Hampshire: History

 Serial killer Christopher Wilder's nationwide murder spree ended at a Colebrook gas station on April 13, 1984, when two New Hampshire state troopers attempted to apprehend him, but in a scuffle Wilder shot and killed himself as well as seriously wounding one of the troopers.

+On August 19, 1997, Carl Drega carried out a shooting spree in the town killing two state troopers, a judge and a newspaper editor.
+He was later killed in a shootout with law enforcement in Vermont.

 Geography

 Colebrook is the hub of northern Coos County.
 Roads from Maine, Vermont, and Quebec all converge in the center of town.
 To the north is Stewartstown, to the east is Dixville and to the south is Columbia.
 Lemington, Vermont, is located to the west of town, across the Connecticut River.

 U.S. Route 3 passes through the center of Colebrook, leading north to West Stewartstown and south through Columbia to Groveton.
 New Hampshire Route 145 has its southern terminus at US 3 in Colebrook and is the most direct route north to Pittsburg.
 New Hampshire Route 26 also runs through the center of Colebrook, leading west to its terminus in Lemington, Vermont, and east through Dixville Notch to Errol.

 According to the United States Census Bureau, the town of Colebrook has a total area of 105.5 sqkm, of which 104.9 sqkm are land and 0.5 sqkm are water, comprising 0.51% of the town.
-The highest point in Colebrook is Van Dyck Mountain, elevation 2760 ft, in the northeast corner of the town.
-Colebrook's western view is dominated by Monadnock Mountain, elevation 3148 ft, in Lemington, Vermont.
+The highest point in Colebrook is Van Dyck Mountain, elevation 2760 ft, in the northeastern corner of the town.
+Colebrook's western view is dominated by Monadnock Mountain, elevation 3148 ft, in Lemington.
 Colebrook is drained by the Mohawk River, which flows into the Connecticut River.
 Beaver Brook joins the Mohawk from the north in Colebrook village.
-The town lies almost fully within the Connecticut River watershed, with a tiny portion of the northeast corner of town lying in the Androscoggin River watershed.
+The town lies almost fully within the Connecticut River watershed, with a tiny portion of the northeastern corner of town lying in the Androscoggin River watershed.